LinkGeoML/LGM-Interlinking/README.rst

 Acknowledgements
 -------------------
-The *sim_measures.py* file, which is used to generate the train/test datasets and to compute the string similarity measures, is a slightly modified version of the *datasetcreator.py* file used in `Toponym-Matching <https://github.com/ruipds/Toponym-Matching>`_ work and is under the MIT license.
+The *sim_measures.py* file, which is used to generate the train/test datasets and to compute the string similarity measures, is a slightly modified version of the *datasetcreator.py* file used in `Toponym-Matching <https://github.com/ruipds/Toponym-Matching>`_ work, which is under the MIT license.

 License
 -------